Aashay7/CNS-Task-3/README.md

 - Tissue
 - Dataset Name

+> NOTE: To recreate the results and executing this code, I would recommend atleast 16GB of RAM, as some of the datasets on the cellxgene website are too large to be read by scanpy. :)

 The table has been prepared in the pipe("|") seperated values format.

 Scanpy is used to read the h5 format data.
 With the help of this package, the data is accessed and used to populate the table seamlessly.